skandasoft/navigate/README.md

+# Jump to any file/Back(f2/f3)

-# Jump to any file by dbl clicking(f2) even if it is not on the path and jump back(f3) with support for Node Modules.
+Jump to any file by dbl clicking(f2) even if it is not on the path and jump back(f3) with support for Node Modules.
 Simple!!!

-Drill your way in to the file..any level!!!!!!!!!!
+Drill your way in to the file..any level !!

 **Special support for npm modules..Jump straight to locally installed module by clicking on the require**